thEpisode/Linux-Shellcode-Generator/README.md

 ## Binary to Shellcode string

-To fast development in shellcodes use next following script to generate shellcode string and test
+To easy extracting shellcodes use following script to generate shellcode strings and tests

 ### Usage